bhardwaj-lab/sincei/docs/content/tutorials/sincei_tutorial_sortChIC.rst

 =========================================

-Below, we demonstrate how to use sincei to explore data from the protocol single-cell sortChIC, presented in `Zeller, Yueng et.al. <https://www.nature.com/articles/s41588-022-01260-3>`__.
-This dataset includes BAM files that contain reads with MNase cuts targetted at the **H3K27me1** histone mark in single-cells from adult mouse bone marrow.
+Below, we demonstrate how to use sincei to explore data from the protocol single-cell sortChIC, presented in `Zeller, Yueng et. al. (2023) <https://www.nature.com/articles/s41588-022-01260-3>`__.
+This dataset includes BAM files that contain reads with MNase cuts targetted at the **H3K27me3** histone mark in single-cells from adult mouse bone marrow.
 We will also use a metadata file that contain the cell labels defined using celltype-specific surface markers identified by FACS.
 This will provide independent confirmation that our clustering captures known cell-types.